Pierre-Demessence/Cornibot/README.md

     ├── Services/   # Services are launched at the start of the app and run without user input.
 One file per Service.
     └── Utils/      # Utility code that is not dependant on the bot.
 ```

+## Notes

+* There's an in-memory mongodb database for development, so you don't have to install anything.
+(But everything will be reset when the program is stopped.)
+* To ease development with mongodb it's recommended to install Compass (<https://www.mongodb.com/products/compass>) or mongo-express (<https://www.npmjs.com/package/mongo-express>)